The Hay Festivalito is the section of the Hay Festival Queretaro dedicated to children and young people, with totally free events, prior registration.

 Children and superheroes, we all speak languages.
 Workshop with Alberto García, Luz María Lepe and Jorge Tapia

-The goal of this workshop is to make young people aware of their country’s linguistic diversity.
-It will involve sharing stories, tales and texts.
-It exposes children, in a playful way, to words and stories in the Otomí and Zapoteca languages, changing words to create oral or pictorial stories based on superheroes who speak indigenous languages.
-The aim of this linguistic exchange is to raise awareness and interest among the children to learn more about Mexican languages.
+The goal of this workshop was to make young people aware of their country’s linguistic diversity.
+It involved sharing stories, tales and texts.
+It exposed children, in a playful way, to words and stories in the Otomí and Zapoteca languages, changing words to create oral or pictorial stories based on superheroes who speak indigenous languages.
+The aim of this linguistic exchange was to raise awareness and interest among the children to learn more about Mexican languages.

 Ages 7 to 12